 TGaz Editor: Change the text in P87L14-19 as follows

-The Neighbor PDMG/PEDMG Request field is optionally present.
-If present it contains a Measurement Request Element with Measurement Type field equal to Neighboring PDMG/PEDMG APs (see Table 9-100- Measurement type definitions for measurement requests).
-The element indicates a request for Neighbor Report Elements containing information about neighboring APs supporting PDMG/PEDMG location services.
+The Neighbor DMG Request field is optionally present.
+If present it contains a Measurement Request Element with Measurement Type field equal to Neighboring DMG/EDMG APs (see Table 9-100- Measurement type definitions for measurement requests).
+The element indicates a request for Neighbor Report Elements containing information about neighboring APs supporting DMG location services.
 The Enable bit in the Measurement Request Mode field within the Measurement Request element is set to 0.

 TGaz Editor in table 9-402 (P97) change “DMG/EDMG” to “DMG”